“Charged $658 for Fold 6 inner screen replacement?”

 Every phone you buy comes with a manufacturer's warranty out of the box.
 It's the brand's baseline promise: if something inside the phone fails on its own, within a set period, they'll fix it.

-In the US and in Canada, most companies provide consumers with 1 year of hardware coverage for manufacturing defects.
-In the EU, it can go up to 2 years because of consumer laws.
+In the US and Canada, most companies provide consumers with 1 year of hardware coverage for manufacturing defects.
+In the EU, the same can go up to 2 years because of stronger consumer laws.

 Manufacturer phone warranties mostly cover factory-related issues, the things that go wrong because something inside the device was not built right in the first place: